Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Inference Using Noisy Estimates

 \subsection{Inference Using Intermediate Order Approximations}

 The intermediate order approximation of theorem \ref{theorem:intermediateNormality} provides an alternative approach to inference that is based on convergence of intermediate order statistics (eq. \eqref{equation:intermediateTheoremStatistic}).
 In this case, the quantile of interest is modeled as drifting to 1 at a rate $k/N$ where $k\to\infty, k=o(N)$ as $N\to\infty$; this rate is slower than the rate $N^{-1}$ of extreme order approximations.
 The resulting statistic is asymptotically standard normal.
-Intermediate order approximations should not be applied to $F^{-1}(\tau)$ for $\tau$ very close to 1 (see remark \ref{remark:feasibleIVT:limitation} below).

-As the scaling rate $c_N$ of statistic \eqref{equation:intermediateTheoremStatistic} is unknown, we follow an approach similar to the feasible EVT \ref{theorem:feasibleEVT} and use a second intermediate order statistics to eliminate $c_N$.\footnote{ There are alternative approaches to inference using intermediate order statistics.
+To eliminate the unknown scaling rate $c_N$, we again use an additional order statistic.\footnote{ There are alternative approaches to inference using intermediate order statistics.
 For example, the subsampling approach of \cite{Bertail1999, Bertail2004} can be used to account for unknown scaling rate $c_N$.
 However, the presence of a slowly varying component in $c_N$ requires using multiple subsampling sizes, which may be problematic if $N$ is not extremely large.
-Alternatively, for example, see ch.
-4 of \cite{DeHaan2006} for inference under a second-order condition in a setting without estimation noise. } Unlike the case of theorem \ref{theorem:feasibleEVT}, the statistics in the denominator of the self-normalized statistic are asymptotically perfectly dependent and only differ by a non-zero deterministic factor.
+Alternatively, see ch.
+4 of \cite{DeHaan2006} for inference under a second-order condition in a setting without estimation noise. } Unlike theorem \ref{theorem:feasibleEVT}, the statistics in the denominator of the self-normalized statistic are asymptotically perfectly dependent and only differ by a non-zero deterministic factor.
 The following theorem first establishes that such a technique works in the noiseless case, which may be of independent interest; the result is then transferred to noisy observables.

 \begin{theorem} Let assumptions \ref{assumption:independence} and \ref{assumption:vonMises} hold.
 Let $k=o(N), k\to\infty$.
 Let $f=F'$ be non-increasing or non-decreasing in some left neighborhood of $F^{-1}(1)$ $(F^{-1}(1)\leq \infty)$. \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}] \item Then